Naga-Manohar-Y/Naga-Manohar-Y/README.md

 ## 🌱 About Me
 - Recently completed a Master of Science in Data Science at Indiana University.
 - Over 2 years of experience in data engineering, focusing on building and optimizing data pipelines using AWS, GCP, and Snowflake.
-- Proficient in programming languages such as Python, Java, and SQL, with hands-on experience in visualization tools like Tableau and Power BI.
+- Proficient in programming languages such as Python, Java, and SQL, with hands-on experience in big data analytics like PySpark, Kafka and in visualization tools like Tableau and Power BI.
-- Enthusiastic about emerging technologies, machine learning, and big data analytics.
+- Enthusiastic about emerging technologies, machine learning, and Gen AI.

 ## 💼 Professional Experience
 - **Data Engineer**: Developed and maintained data pipelines with Docker and Airflow for processing and analyzing text data and metadata from book files.